advplyr/audiobookshelf/readme.md

 * `Debug client (nuxt)`—Run the client with live reload.
 * `Debug server and client (nuxt)`—Runs both the preceding two debug targets.

+### Translations
+Translations are completely community driven and are now managed on [GitLocalize](https://gitlocalize.com).
+If you would like to help translate an existing language or add a new language to the server, first link your GitHub account to GitLocalize, then reach out to be added to the project.

+Updates and corrections to existing translations are welcome.

 # How to Support